futurecrew/DeepRL/env/torcs/INSTALL.md

-## This guide shows how to install Torcs environment in Ubuntu.
+## How to install Torcs environment in Ubuntu

 - This project is tested in python-2.7 and Ubuntu 14.04.
   <br>